iansinnott/full-text-tabs-forever/readme.md

       Browser gopher and [BrowserParrot](https://www.browserparrot.com/) were the initial impetus to create a better way to ingest full text web pages, without triggering a Cloudflare captcha party on your home connection.
 - [x] Improve discoverability of functionality.
       There is now a button to open the command palette.
 Still not much GUI, but enough to be discovered.
+- [x] Firefox
+      ~~This should not be too difficult since this project was started with web extension polyfills.
+However, there is currently some chrome specific code.~~
+      It appears that the APIs do not have to be rewritten to work in Firefox.
+See this PR for details: https://github.com/iansinnott/full-text-tabs-forever/pull/4

 # Contributing